mudassir1710/Sudoku-Game/README.md

 # Sudoku-Game
-This repository contains a simple C++ implementation of a Sudoku game, allowing users to fill numbers in a 9×9 grid...
+- This repository contains a simple C++ implementation of a Sudoku game, allowing users to fill numbers in a 9×9 grid...
-Sudoku Game in C++
-A simple console-based Sudoku game developed using basic C++ concepts.
+- A simple console-based Sudoku game developed using basic C++ concepts.
 ---
 # Team Members & Roles:<br>
 - Khizer Hayyat-> Logic Designer + Coder<br>